bartOssh/airly_rs/README.md

-# airly_rs
+# Airly-rs

-Library handler for Airly API
+Handler for Airly API